 Aspiring philanthropic leaders have the opportunity to catalyze innovations to strengthen people, organizations, and communities around the world.
-While the potential for these innovations is vast, harnessing it takes leaders who have the willingness, capacity, and foresight to drive long-term change — ones able to create a shared vision within their organization while engaging and collaborating across sectors to achieve shared aspirations.
+While the potential for these innovations is vast, harnessing it takes leaders who have the capacity and drive to promote long-term change — ones able to create a shared vision within their organization while engaging and collaborating across sectors to achieve shared aspirations.
 Investing in nonprofit leadership development by supporting undergraduate and graduate interns is an effective way to equip the next generation at the helm of our vital nonprofits and foundations with the experience, approach, and skills necessary to guide organizations toward positive outcomes.

 At the same time, strengthening nonprofits by investing in human capital through student internships builds the capability to thrive.
-By connecting with student leaders imbued with deep knowledge of and experience with the philanthropic sector, nonprofits will become stronger and better able to tackle the challenges that they face today.
+By connecting with student leaders imbued with deep knowledge of and experience with the philanthropic sector, nonprofits will become stronger and better able to tackle today's challenges.

 Click on frequently asked questions below to learn more about this program...

 Why does The Patterson Foundation offer paid internships with local nonprofits to Lilly Family School of Philanthropy students?
 How does it strengthen student potential and nonprofit mission?

 In partnership with the Indiana University Lilly Family School of Philanthropy, The Patterson Foundation can strengthen students pursuing a degree in philanthropic studies and Suncoast-area nonprofits as each builds capacity.
 Paid internships allow students to gain practical, useful experience, while regional nonprofits gain valuable insight and completed projects from students knowledgeable about and trained in the field of philanthropic studies.

 Why is The Patterson Foundation collaborating with the Indiana University Lilly Family School of Philanthropy?